-Anirudh Burman is an associate fellow at Carnegie India.
+Anirudh Burman is an associate research director and fellow at Carnegie India.
 He works on key issues relating to public institutions, public administration, the administrative and regulatory state, and state capacity.
 He has also worked extensively on financial regulation and regulatory governance.

 He has published works related to parliamentary oversight in India, the freedom of movement and residence, measuring the responsiveness of independent regulators in India, the design of insolvency professionals as a regulated profession, and the right to information.